What’s Covered in this Review

 How AXA Describes The Structured Capital Strategies Variable Annuity

-Based on AXA’s website, the Structured Capital Strategies annuity is described as a variable and index-linked deferred annuity contract that is designed for balancing both personal risk tolerance with growth potential and protection of principal.
+Based on AXA’s website, the Structured Capital Strategies annuity is a variable annuity that can “adapt to your unique investment style.”

 This annuity allows the investor to choose one or more segments to invest in, each providing a return that is linked to the performance of an underlying market index.
 Some examples of these include the S&P 500, the NASDAQ 100, and the Russell 2000.